Jump to section by year:

 Megan Lepp graduated from Mount Boucherie Secondary School in West Kelowna in 2005.
 She came to TRU after listening to a presentation at her high school by a TRU Co-operative Education student recruiter.
 In her second year Megan also took a co-op work term to become a student recruiter.
 She would definitely recommend co-operative education as a form of experiential learning as it has opened her eyes to numerous future career choices.
 Megan participated in TRU’s Study Abroad program by spending five months in a global business program at Austria’s FH Joanneum University.
 Megan has an excellent academic record and has participated in campus life as Vice-President Marketing for Students in Free Enterprise (SIFE).
 Megan credits her student success to the guidance and support provided by the many wonderful people she met during her co-op work terms and SIFE experiences.
 Now that Megan has graduated with a Bachelor of Business Administration she is pursuing a career in marketing and communications as well as entrepreneurial ventures.

 Brad French was born and raised in Kamloops.
 After graduating from Kamloops Senior Secondary in 1997, he entered the Bachelor of Arts program at what was then the University College of the Cariboo.
 In 2002, Brad completed his BA with a major in English and minor in Sociology.
 While taking a four-year hiatus from academia, Brad stayed involved with Thompson Rivers University, contracting his services to a research project in the Sociology department studying access to post-secondary education in British Columbia.
 During the four years after receiving his BA, Brad’s wife entered the Bachelor of Science in Nursing program at TRU.
 Watching his wife’s progression through the nursing program, Brad also developed a passion for what nurses do and have the potential to achieve.
 Subsequently, Brad entered the BSN program at TRU, which he completed this August.
 During his studies, Brad completed two practicums in Lillooet District Hospital, working in the emergency department and the acute floor.
 He was also hired as an Employed Student Nurse, working in Lillooet and then in the emergency department at Royal Inland Hospital (RIH).
 Highlights of the BSN program for Brad were working with two of his classmates developing a framework for evaluating Acute Care Attendants at RIH, developing curriculum for the Ambulatory Psychiatric Services at RIH, and receiving the Canadian Institute of Health Research award, where he was able to work as a research assistant to Marion Healey-Ogden on her hermeneutic phenomenological research project looking at nurses’ experiences of well-being in the clinical setting.
-Brad was also involved in the Nursing Undergraduate Society, College of Registered Nurses of British Columbia student representative program, and two nursing dean selection committees.
+Brad was also involved in the Nursing Undergraduate Society, British Columbia College of Nursing Professionals (BCCNP) student representative program, and two nursing dean selection committees.
 Since finishing his last class in August, Brad has been hired on the medical floor at RIH.
 Future plans for Brad include finishing his Acute Critical Care Nursing in Emergency certificate from Mount Royal University this winter, gaining employment in an emergency department, starting his Masters in Nursing in 2011, and eventually becoming a Nurse Practitioner.
 Brad would like to thank his wife, family and friends, and the TRU nursing faculty and classmates for all their support, guidance, and understanding.

 John Ford Widrig was raised in Lunenburg, NS, and graduated with Honours and Distinction from Lunenburg High School in 2003.
 Upon graduating, Ford traveled to Lethbridge, AB, for his first year of university and competition in collegiate track and field.
 The following year he found work in Grand Forks, BC, and in 2005 resumed his studies at Thompson Rivers University.
 While at TRU, Ford was a tutor for TRU’s Supplemental Learning program, studied abroad for one semester at the Turku School of Economics in Finland, and competed for the Kamloops Track and Field Club under Dr. Anatoly Bondarchuk.
 In August of this year Ford completed the Bachelor of Business Administration program at TRU, with a concentration and minor in finance and accounting, respectively, and a cumulative ‘A’ grade point average.
 He has returned to Grand Forks and works as the office administrator for Advance Nursery Co.
 Ltd.